anthonyshew/devtionary/docs/javascript/data-types/integer.md

 ### In Conversation

-> A Javsacript integer is much like mathmatical numbers, the lines of a book, or anywhere or else that you can read some number characters!
+> A Javascript integer is much like mathematical numbers, the lines of a book, or anywhere or else that you can read some number characters!

 ---